Nets and Netcontrol Scripts

 call.
 Here is the current version of the

-SARES Monday night script.
-At 2000 local
+SARES Monday night script (PDF).

-control will use the
+The SPECS net control will use the

 SPECSNET script (PDF).
 When the Sunnyvale city net is announced